tearust/t-rust/obsidian/_gitbook-dev-docs/1_tutorial/5.0_sql_crdt/README.md

 Say-hello still works:
 ![[Pasted image 20230315093943.png]]

 Now login as you did in previous step.
 Use "faucet" to add 1000T to your account.
+This test token will be enough for testing purpose.
 Now your account should look like this:
 ![[Pasted image 20230315094045.png]]

 Great, you previous steps are still running as expected.
 Now move to the new features by click "Task".